 - Give a gentle clockwise direction massage to your skin for about 3-5 minutes.
 Use some water to massage the area properly.
 Now, take a clean and damp cotton cloth and wipe the scrub off.
 If necessary repeat it 2-3 times to remove all the scrub residue.
 Do not wash your face after scrubbing your face with cleanser because it will remove all the nutrients that you will get from face scrub.

 - You can repeat this remedy 1-2 times a week.

 - You can also use bentonite clay if you are having acne prone skin and if you want to add vitamin E capsule, you can add it also to the recipe.

-- Also, You can add your favourite essential oil for added benefit.
+- Also, You can add your favorite essential oil for added benefit.

 - I didn’t use a preservative in this shea butter and walnut face scrub since it is tap water-free, provided you keep it away from water and contamination.

 - It contains essential oils so do a patch test before applying it to face.

 - While shea butter is quite safe and can be beneficial for the skin, you should avoid shea butter or shea butter products if you have tree nut allergies.